 There are plenty of quick and easy options to get started with green screen.
 Check out our videos on green screen tips or visit WeVideo Academy to start using our chroma key tool like a pro!

-What should you wear and not wear in front of a green screen?
+What to wear in front of a green screen?

 So you’ve chosen a green screen background, have your script in hand and you’re ready to start filming.
 What now?
 For starters, know what you should and shouldn’t wear during filming.

 - Don’t wear green.
 If you’re filming in front of a green screen, don’t wear the color green unless you want to be invisible.
 If you’re filming in front of a blue screen, don’t wear blue.
 Wearing the same hue as the background behind you will result in both colors being keyed out.